jarne/HackerDesktop/README.md

 ## 📙 Description

-This is a fake hacker desktop web app, built with JavaScript and jQuery / jQuery UI.
+HackerDesktop is a fake hacker web app designed for fun, pranks, or cinematic flair.
+The main screen features a hacker code typer, simulating fast-paced terminal activity.
+Side windows include a faux port scanner that “scans” IP addresses with realistic-looking feedback, and a random number calculator to generate fake encryption keys or access codes.
+Perfect for role-play, streaming overlays, or feeling like a pro hacker with zero risk.

 ### Screenshots